You invest a lot of money on keeping your house looking great, but sometimes you might neglect your garage floor.

 Patch the Cracks

-Before you begin the painting process, use epoxy crack filler to fill all of the large cracks so you have a smooth surface before you paint.
+Before you begin the painting process, use an epoxy crack filler to fill all of the large cracks so you have a smooth surface before you paint.

 Get the Tools Ready and Apply the First Coat